 It’s no secret that the B2B sales process can be time-consuming and difficult to navigate.
 But there is a way to significantly shorten it—and it starts with understanding how your prospect thinks.

-The framework we use is based on the famous SPIN selling methodology, which helps Sales Reps to structure their sales actions in especially the early stages of the sales cycle.
-SPIN helps you (as a Sales Rep) identify the real customer pain/ problem together with the prospects.
-The four stages of SPIN:
+We developed our own sales approach called Kanagawa’s C4 Sales Methodology, which helps Sales Reps to structure their sales actions in especially the early stages of the sales cycle.
+C4 Sales helps you (as a Sales Rep) to structure the early stages of your sales process by identifying the real customer challenges together with the prospects.
+The four stages of C4 Sales:

-As a result you know that there is a problem that is big enough and urgent enough to require a solution.
-This leads to a situation in which Sales Reps should be better equipped to bring out the right proposal (based on the pain discovered) and get it accepted (as the pain was discovered together with the prospect, preferably with the right DMU members).
+As a result you know that there is a challenge that is big enough and urgent enough to require a solution.
+This leads to a situation in which Sales Reps should be better equipped to bring out the right proposal (based on the challenge discovered) and get it accepted (as the challenge was discovered together with the prospect, preferably with the right DMU members).

 How we help B2B companies